mindplace/stack-for-yourself/_posts/2016-09-01-algorithms-uncategorized.md

 title: "Algorithms"
 shortnote: "Info, challenges, and links."
 tags: [algorithms, back-end, all]
+categories: [comp-sci]
 ---

 ## Start here
-Algorithms are small problems to solve with code, sometimes requiring cleverness, often requiring loops, and even more often requiring different kinds of [data structures]({{ site.baseurl }}/2016/08/01/data-structures) to solve, such as [arrays](https://www.tutorialspoint.com/ruby/ruby_arrays.htm) and [hashes](https://www.tutorialspoint.com/ruby/ruby_hashes.htm) to name a few.
-They are very commonly used as [interview questions]({{ site.baseurl }}/2016/05/01/seeking-dev-work).
+Algorithms are small problems to solve with code, sometimes requiring cleverness, often requiring loops, and even more often requiring different kinds of [data structures]({% post_url 2016-08-01-data-structures %}) to solve, such as [arrays](https://www.tutorialspoint.com/ruby/ruby_arrays.htm) and [hashes](https://www.tutorialspoint.com/ruby/ruby_hashes.htm) to name a few.
+They are very commonly used as [interview questions]({% post_url 2016-05-01-seeking-dev-work %}).

 [Project Euler problems](https://projecteuler.net/archives) is a superb and simple resource to get great and challenging math-based algorithms.

-Remember that algorithms go hand in hand with [data structures]({{ site.baseurl }}/2016/08/01/data-structures).
+Remember that algorithms go hand in hand with [data structures]({% post_url 2016-08-01-data-structures %}).

 <hr>